thiago-pereira79/thiago-pereira79/README.md

 I work at the intersection of software development, UX Engineering, interface design, and artificial intelligence.

-My focus is on creating clear, functional, and thoughtful digital solutions — combining technology, user experience, and structured thinking to turn ideas into products that make sense in practice.
+My focus is on creating clear, functional, and thoughtful digital solutions, combining technology, user experience, and structured thinking to turn ideas into products that make sense in practice.

 ---